Santa Teresa Gallura

-Santa Teresa Gallura (Lungoni; Lungone) is a town on the northern tip of Sardinia, on the Strait of Bonifacio, in the Province of Gallura North-East Sardinia, Italy.
-The southern coast of French island Corsica can be seen from the beach.
+Santa Teresa Gallura (Lungone, Lungoni) is a town and comune (municipality) in the Province of Gallura North-East Sardinia on the northern tip of the autonomous island region of Sardinia in Italy.
+The southern coast of the French island of Corsica can be seen from the beach on the Strait of Bonifacio.
 The city is one of several possible locations for the ancient city of Tibula.

-It has a permanent population of about 5,000, increasing to 10,000 to 15,000 with summer tourism.
+It has a permanent population of 5,144, increasing to 10,000 to 15,000 with summer tourism.
 The main town square has various tourist shops and restaurants; many of these close in the off-season.
 Immediately to the north of the town is Rena Bianca, Santa Teresa's beach.